AMPATH/ampath-forms/docs/getting-started/getting-started.md

 You can access the Schema Editor in two ways:

 - Clicking **Create New** to create a new Form or a Component.
-- Clicking the pen icon next to a Form in the forms list to edit an existing schema.
+- Clicking the pen icon next to a Form in the Forms List to edit an existing schema.

-Features of the Schema Editor include:
+### Features

 - The **Interactive Schema Builder**.
 Accessible by clicking the hamburger menu at the far left of the navigation bar.
 - The **File** menu.
 From it, you can either: